-Plastic bags and other thin, stretchy plastic films and wraps get tangled in the sorting equipment and cause the line to shut down while it’s cut out of the equipment by hand.
+Plastic bags and other thin, stretchy plastic films and wraps get tangled in recycling equipment and cause the sort line to shut down while it is cut out by hand and thrown in the garbage.
 However, there are recycling options for this material at your local Safeway, Albertson, Fred Meyer and other grocery stores participating in the WRAP program.

-Styrofoam cups and take out containers belong in the trash.
+Block foam, also known as Styrofoam, is not recyclable curbside.
+This includes block foam cups, food trays and bulky packing material.
 Packing peanuts can be reused for packing and mailing and may be accepted by local post offices.
-Block foam can be dropped off at Central Transfer & Recycling Center (11034 NE 117th Ave, Vancouver, WA).
+Large, ridgid block foam can be dropped off at Central Transfer & Recycling Center (11034 NE 117th Ave, Vancouver, WA).
 Agilyx in Tigard, Oregon accepts any #6 polystyrene material in their drop off bins but these materials should never go in your curbside recycling in Clark County.

 Any paper or cardboard that is soiled with food or grease is not recyclable.
-Consider composting these materials with your food waste.
+Consider composting these materials.

-Keeping the mixed recycling dry and clean is especially important for the quality of the recycling.
+Keeping the mixed recycling dry and clean is important for the quality of the recycling.
 Make sure that you empty your containers of food before recycling.
-Food scraps or soiled paper products are great for composting!
+Consider composting food scraps or food soiled paper at home.